ravgotrasahil/ravgotrasahil-github.io/teaching/r/basics/installing_library.md

 layout: page
 ---

 A library is a piece of software that provides additional functionality to R, beyond what's contained in the basic installation.
-R has an enormous ecosystem of libraries (number in the tens of thousands) for various data-analysis tasks.
+R has an enormous ecosystem of libraries (number in the tens of thousands) for various data-analysis tasks, ranging from the simple to the very sophisticated.
+The mosaic package was written specifically for use in statistics classrooms.
+We will use it along with a handful of other packages this semester, so you’ll need to learn how to install them.

-We'll use the mosaic library repeatedly throughout the semester.
-This will walk you through the process of installing this library (and by extension, any of the other libraries you'll need).
-Conveniently, libraries (also called packages) are installed from within RStudio itself.
+The first minute of [this video](https://www.youtube.com/watch?v=u1r5XTqrCTQ) gives a walk-through, but we'll walk through the steps here, too.
+(The same process works for any of the other libraries you'll need).
+Conveniently, libraries, also called packages, are installed from within RStudio itself.

 ### Installing a library from within RStudio